ReesMorrison/NetlifyBlogThemes/content/post/2021-03-14-chancewinner/ChanceWinner.md

 Source: Musixmatch

 ![ChanceWinner](/media/ChanceWinner.jpg)

 **Bad Things Happen**:  Often for deeply complex or inexplicable reasons, disasters, death, failure and divorce strike.
 Why the tragedy descends may  be due to the confluence of coincidence and randomness.
-The tree fell just as the car passed, the lungs couldn’t expel the asbestos slivers, the dam gave way after 65 years, the [enemy captured the soldiers](https://themesfromart.com/blog/2021-03-14-chancedeerhunter/chancedeer/) or the physical abuse worsened abruptly.
+The tree fell just as the car passed, the lungs couldn’t expel the asbestos slivers, the dam gave way after 65 years, the [enemy captured the soldiers](https://themesfromart.com/post/2021-03-14-chancedeerhunter/chancedeer/) or the physical abuse worsened abruptly.

 *The gods may throw a dice*
 *Their minds as cold as ice*
 *And someone way down here*
 *Loses someone dear*

 To the grieving survivors, implacable monsters picked the short straw for them, so the pain from the lost Malaysian jetliner, the bomb at the Boston Marathon, or the virus costs *someone dear*.
-Chance bares its fangs as impersonal forces such as [economics and race](https://themesfromart.com/blog/2021-02-18-destruction-from-my-hometown-a-rock-ballad-by-bruce-springsteen/destructhometown/), a [sadistic guard at a concentration camp](https://themesfromart.com/blog/2021-02-08-decisions-sophie-s-choice-with-meryl-streep/decisionssophies/), or perhaps family history for star-crossed lovers.
+Chance bares its fangs as impersonal forces such as [economics and race](https://themesfromart.com/post/2021-02-18-destruction-from-my-hometown-a-rock-ballad-by-bruce-springsteen/destructhometown/), a [sadistic guard at a concentration camp](https://themesfromart.com/post/2021-02-08-decisions-sophie-s-choice-with-meryl-streep/decisionssophies/), or perhaps family history for star-crossed lovers.

 **Unknown Future**:  Any time we invoke the term “chance” we are referring to the future, and the future cannot be predicted with certainty.
 We may have heard that many marriages end with divorce, but when the wedding bells ring, that is a future neither the bride nor the groom anticipate or even want to think about – that’s an unknowable, possible future chance but far from the one they dream about:

 *I figured it made sense*
 *Building me a fence*

 The singer believed she had arranged her life, but the concatenation of events big and small that snuffed out the marriage was chance upending her.
-At times she might have prayed or [sought guidance from a minister](https://themesfromart.com/blog/2021-03-14-chancechurch/chancechurch/) but the unknowable future prevailed.
+At times she might have prayed or [sought guidance from a minister](https://themesfromart.com/post/2021-03-14-chancechurch/chancechurch/) but the unknowable future prevailed.
 Chance was decreed as certainty.

 **Physical or Person**:  The lyrics of this song speak to the lightning bolt of traumatic divorce loosed by a spouse.
 The husband insisted on divorce and shattered not only a marriage but a life dream.
 We read about the drunken driver smashing another car or a kid playing with a loaded gun, both of which we might consider a person-instigated chance.
 By contrast, an avalanche triggers without a human being anywhere near or a roof gives way when too much snow accumulates, and neither has anything to do with a person.
 Nature’s random forces that display a rainbow or hive off the glacier are impersonal.
-They flash [*Crass Casualty*](https://themesfromart.com/blog/2021-03-14-chancehap/chancehap/).
+They flash [*Crass Casualty*](https://themesfromart.com/post/2021-03-14-chancehap/chancehap/).
 At least if the chance meeting at a bar leads somewhere, you can believe clues and signals were available  -- chance events that involve a person feel less inscrutable than Nature’s surprises.

+&nbsp

 Forces and decisions beyond the control of the singer upended her happy life.
 She can’t figure out what happened to her marriage, so it feels like cruel gods randomly dealt her a divorce card.
 The opposite of serendipity, the hurt from this song follows the sharp pangs of destructive chance.

-For more sub-themes that are not derived directly from the poem, rock song, painting, and movie covered individually in posts about Chance, enjoy these [additional subthemes](https://themesfromart.com/blog/2021-03-14-chanceadditional/chanceaddl/).
+For more sub-themes that are not derived directly from the poem, rock song, painting, and movie covered individually in posts about Chance, enjoy these [additional subthemes](https://themesfromart.com/post/2021-03-14-chanceadditional/chanceaddl/).